AzonInc/Doorman/docs/en/reference/specifications.md

 | Home Assistant | 20-22mA |
 | Custom | TBD |

-## Bridge Rectifier
-The Bridge Rectifier will correct the Bus wire polarity.
-You don't have to worry about it.

 ## Relay
 The relay is a solid-state type, capable of switching loads up to 40V with a maximum current of 2.5A.

-## External Button
-It is a pull-up button with a 10 kΩ resistor.
-You can connect the button to BTN and G screw terminals.